 The unexamined life is not worth living.
 Socrates (469-399 BC)

 Socrates also coined the phrase, “All knowledge is self-knowledge,” affirming that self-awareness enables us to choose those actions best-suited to our minds, bodies and spirits.
 So, if you are looking for a Do-It-Yourself (DIY), integrated wellness experience, yoga study and practice of the body’s five layers of being — koshas — will inform your awareness journey.
 These five layers or sheaths, like Russian stacking dolls, are located each inside the next with the outer, visible layer being our physical body.

 - Annamaya Kosha (Physical) includes muscle, bone and tissue which we strengthen and stretch through yoga postures (asana).

-- Pranamaya Kosha (Energy) involves our organs, emotions and channels or nadis, which transport life-force energy throughout our system.
+- Pranamaya Kosha (Energy) involves our organs, emotions and energy-transporting channels or nadis, which flow life-force energy throughout our system.
 Both breath (pranayama) and asana practices nourish this layer.